procf/procf.github.io/content/authors/Milad/_index.md

   - Ph.D.
 Students
 ---

 Milad Saadat, currently a third-year Ph.D. candidate in the MIE department, is immersed in research focused on data-driven solutions in mathematics and material design and discovery.
-Recognized for his academic excellence, Milad was honored with the prestigious "2022 John and Katharine Cipolla PhD Merit Award."
+Recognized for his academic endeavors, Milad was honored with the prestigious "2022 John and Katharine Cipolla PhD Merit Award."
 His research centers on two key areas:

 1. **Exploring Physics-Informed Neural Networks (PINNs) for Material Discovery:**
-   - Applies PINNs as surrogate models for replicating rheometry (digital twins) and minimizing the experimental workload.
+   - Applies PINNs as surrogate models for replicating rheometry and minimizing the experimental workload (digital twins).
    - Concentrates on pioneering methodologies for modeling and predicting material behavior.

 2. **Innovative Approaches to Tackle Complex Equations:**